‘Teen Mom OG’ Stars Catelynn And Tyler Baltierra Share Sweet Messages On Third Wedding Anniversary

 Next came Tyler’s post to honor his wife, but instead of using images from their actual wedding day, Baltierra shared a black and white throwback photo with Caitlynn that appears to be from their teenage years.
 Like his wife, Tyler’s caption was incredibly heartfelt.

-“HAPPY 3 YEAR WEDDING ANNIVERSARY @catelynnmtvour journey has not always been the easiest…but I believe that anything that’s truly worth it is never easy.
+“HAPPY 3 YEAR WEDDING ANNIVERSARY @catelynnmtv our journey has not always been the easiest…but I believe that anything that’s truly worth it is never easy.
 13 years together & now 3 of them as a married couple & I wouldn’t take back these years for anything.”

 “We have grown, we have cried, we have laughed, we have experienced life together, & now we have been with each other for half of our existence & I’m honored & blessed to be able to say that you’ve been by my side for half of my life now,” Tyler gushed.
-“I love you so much! #13YearsStrong #3YearsMarried#TheBaltierras”
+“I love you so much! #13YearsStrong #3YearsMarried #TheBaltierras”

-The adorable post earned the reality TV star a ton of attention from his 2 million plus followers with over 157,000 likes in addition to 890 plus comments.
+The adorable post earned the reality TV star a ton of attention from his 2 million-plus followers with over 157,000 likes in addition to 890-plus comments.
 Many fans wished the couple well and expressed how amazing it has been to watch them on their journey together on TV.

-The next season of Teen Mom OG is currently filming and it’s expected to air this Fall.
+The next season of Teen Mom OG is currently filming and it’s expected to air this fall.